Inheritance Entropy: A Model-Independent Method to Probe the Hereditary Structure of Cell Lineage Trees: Conclusions

 \section{Conclusions}

-By characterising the topology of single-cell proliferation lineages, we showed that the heterogeneity observed in human BMSC clonal colonies is not due to random cell-to-cell variations, but rather to a correlated structure, which can only be due to inheritance.
-Our study therefore indicates that epigenetic hereditary factors play an important role in determining activity and cell-cycle exit in the early developmental stages of stem cell colonies.
+We introduced a new entropy-based method to assess inheritance in a lineage tree.
+The method is model-agnostic, as it relies solely on the topological structure of the truncated branches, namely of those elements of the tree that have stopped proliferating.
+In the case of cell lineages, truncation of a branch is due to inactivity or death of a cell, but in general the interruption of a branch may be due to any phenomenon impacting on the growth of the tree, irrespective of the specific origin and context of the lineage.
+In this respect, our method -- which we proved to be reliable on a great number of different synthetic trees -- seems to have a strong potential for very broad applications, well beyond the assessment of epigenetic inheritance in stem cell colonies.

-The evidence of inheritance that we obtain from the inactivity imbalance is due to the existence of {\it intra-colony} heterogeneities: it is only thanks to the emergence throughout the lineage of changes in the propensity to become inactive that we can detect the anomalous imbalances that contribute to lowering the entropy; on the contrary, colonies with no inactive cells do not give any signal; as we have already noted, inheritance is undetectable in absence of mutations.
-Once the presence of inheritance is established through the intra-colony fluctuations, it is legitimate to infer that the same hereditary mechanism is responsible for the colony-level permanence of epigenetic traits, thus giving rise to {\it inter-colony} heterogeneities.
-Hence, our result supports the hypothesis that the strong colony-level heterogeneities met when dealing with in vivo transplant of BMSC cells --- heterogeneities that strongly affects the effectiveness transplants and thus of skeletal regeneration therapies --- do have an epigenetic hereditary origin.
+The entropy-based inheritance test shows that human BMSC clonal colonies have a strong hereditary structure of their inactive cells: $75\%$ of colonies pass the inheritance test, and those that do not are characterized by such low numbers of inactive cells to make the test void.
+It is important to note that such evidence of inheritance -- which we obtain from the inactivity imbalance -- is due to the existence of {\it intra-colony} heterogeneities: it is only thanks to the emergence throughout the lineage of changes in the propensity to become inactive that we can detect the anomalous imbalances that contribute to lowering the entropy; on the contrary, colonies with no inactive cells do not give any signal; as we have already noted, inheritance is undetectable in absence of mutations.
+Once the presence of inheritance is established through the intra-colony fluctuations, it is legitimate to infer that the same hereditary mechanism is responsible for the colony-level permanence of epigenetic mutations, thus giving rise to {\it inter-colony} heterogeneities.
+Hence, our results support the hypothesis that the strong colony-level heterogeneities met when dealing with in vivo transplant of BMSCs --- heterogeneities that strongly affects the effectiveness of transplants and thus of skeletal regeneration therapies --- do indeed have an epigenetic hereditary origin.